OasisLMF/ODS_OpenExposureData/Docs/Cyber/ReadMe.md

 The cyber specific data fields are highlighted in the 'Cyber Fields Status' column in the 'OEDInputsFields.csv' where the fields can be filtered on 'R' for 'required fields', 'O' for 'optional' and 'CR' for 'conditionally required'.

-The cyber specific coverages are included in the 'CoverageValues'.csv and prefixed by 'PolDed' for sub-deductibles and 'PolLimit' for sub-limits.
+The cyber specific coverage codes are included in the 'CoverageValues.csv' and prefixed by 'PolDed' for sub-deductibles and 'PolLimit' for sub-limits.

 ### Considerations